Phil Morrison (yacht designer): One design classes

 Cliff Norbury is a former close colleague of Ian Proctor, the Wayfarer's designer, and former Managing Director of Proctor Masts the company founded by Ian Proctor to develop and sell lightweight aluminium masts for racing dinghies.

 Morrison is now Britain's third great class dinghy designer after Jack Holt and Ian Proctor.
 Between 1944 and 2005, these three designers have designed 28 out of the 110 active dinghy classes listed by the Yachts and Yachting Magazine in the UK at the beginning of 2005, including the Cadet, Mirror, GP14 and Enterprise (Holt), Wayfarer Wanderer and Topper (Proctor), and nine of the Laser and Racing Sailboat ranges (Morrison).
-See Dinghy Classes.

 Rowboat designer

 Morrison has also established himself as a designer of ocean rowboats.

-Stevie Morrison
+Personal life

-Morrison's son Stevie Morrison has established himself as a successful international yachtsman with a string of international successes in classes from International Cadets to 49ers He was the British Olympic Yachting selected helmsman for the 49er class in the 2008 Olympic Games in China and the London 2012 Olympic games.
+Morrison has a son, Stevie Morrison, who established himself as a successful international yachtsman with a string of international successes in classes from International Cadets to 49ers He was the British Olympic Yachting selected helmsman for the 49er class in the 2008 Olympic Games in China and the London 2012 Olympic games.